nihalkumar000/hlf-deployment-prod/README.md

 #### 6.2 Query

-With `query` chain code will read the current state and send it back to user.
-This transaction is not saved in blockchain (not update ledger state)
+With `query`, chaincode will read the current state and send it back to the user.
+This transaction is not added to the ledger (not update ledger state)

-Now I'm execuring this query by connecting to peer2
+Now I'm execuring `query` by connecting to `peer2`

 ```
 // added - CORE_PEER_ADDRESS=peer1.org1.example.com:7051 in cli container